distribuerede-systemer-2019/debug_exercise/readme.md

 Everything succeeds, and your client returns the user, that you tried to created, but the user isn't added to the database.
 What's wrong?
 Set your breakpoint in the `customerEndpoint` in the `POST` method, and work your way from there.
 What happens with the PS?

 Hint.
-If you're having trouble getting into the `updateCustomer` in line 45 in `CustomerEndpoint` you have to step into the line, which moves you into the Gson library, and then you have to *step out* (the up arrow) of this, and then step into line 45 again.
+If you're having trouble getting into the `createCustomer` in line 45 in `CustomerEndpoint` you have to step into the line, which moves you into the Gson library, and then you have to *step out* (the up arrow) of this, and then step into line 45 again.

 ### Exercise 4
 This exercise has two parts.
 Start by setting a breakpoint in your `PUT` method in `CusomerEndpoint`.